unisi-tech/unisi/docs/unisi-programming-spec.md

 Interception is registered in global handler map and executed before/default instead of element-local event logic.

+> `@handle`/`Unishare.handle` targets whichever `User` is "current"
+> (`User.last_user`) at registration time — the normal case, since a
+> screen's handlers register while that screen is being compiled for a
+> specific session.
+A persistent `Table` declared at plain module level
+> (outside any screen, so it's constructed once and shared — see §12)
+> registers its own `search`/`filter`/`changed` handlers the same way, at
+> plain `import` time, before `unisi.start()` has created anyone: there is
+> no "current" `User` yet.
+That case is handled, not an error — the
+> registration is held and every subsequently-constructed `User` starts
+> with it already present, so the shared table's handlers still reach
+> every real session correctly.

 ## 10. Dialog Specification

 Constructor: